 The city appeals to all the senses: There are wines to be swirled and tapas to be gobbled, passageways to be explored, and paintings to be pondered.
-The ancient and avant garde intermingle in the Catalan capital, where you can find Roman ruins, Moderniste apartments, and high-fashion boutiques all on the same block.
+The ancient and avant-garde intermingle in the Catalan capital, where you can find Roman ruins, Moderniste apartments, and high-fashion boutiques all on the same block.
 With centuries of history to explore over miles of winding streets, sightseeing in Barcelona might seem a little intimidating.
 But all you have to do is tackle this list of 25 essential experiences to enjoy everything the city has to offer.
+From seeing the world-famous art of Picasso and Gaudí to people watching on Las Ramblas to eating cheese galore at La Boqueria food stall market, this list of the best things to do will have you falling in love with Barcelona.

 To gain some perspective on the antiquity of Santa María del Mar—and the resilience of Barcelona’s architectonic tradition— consider that each boulder used in the church’s construction was hauled one at a time from surrounding mountainsides and shoreline by ordinary civilians.
 When the project was finally complete in 1383, 54 years after the first stone was laid, the citizens marveled at what they’d created: a soaring Gothic temple accented with vivid stained-glass panels, illuminated by natural light, and buttressed by sparse, improbably slender columns.
 Much of the original structure remains today, despite damages to the interior from an 11-day fire that broke out during the Spanish Civil War in 1936.